What helps,

 Write the World

-A global writing community for teenagers aged 13–18, with monthly competitions judged by published authors, peer feedback, and prompts across poetry, fiction, memoir, and more.
-Free to join — 120,000 young writers and counting.
+A global writing community for teenagers, with monthly competitions judged by published authors and peer feedback.
+Free to join.

 writetheworld.org →